Land Rover Range Rover Evoque (2011–2019)

 10-8-2018: Bolt came off alternator of used and warranted 2013 Range Rover Evoque at 43,000 miles, entering the engine and wrecking it.
 Warranty provider is finding a reconditioned engine.

 17-8-2018: Report of owner of 2012 Range Rover Evoque 2.2 SD4 suffering same problem as 10-2-2017.
-Bought the update from the designated website but Land Rover is saying it's corrupted the audio head and owner has to pay £2,063 to fix it.
-He followed the instructions and can't believe they are allowing for sale a LR branded product through their official website which causes this issue, and then take no liability for it.
+Bought the update from the designated website but Land Rover is saying it's corrupted the audio head and owner has to pay £2063 to fix it.

 30-9-2018: Report of failure of power steering rack of January 2015 Range Rover Evoque at 29,000 miles.
 The electric motor parted from the rack.